nhl/link-move/link-move-json/README.md

 `$.store.book[?(@.readers[?(@.age >= 30)])]` or
 `$.store.book[?(@.readers[*].age >= 30)]`
 All books that have readers aged 30+

+#### Accessing parent node

+To access direct ancestor use `#parent` property:

+`$.store.book#parent`

+Multiple calls to `#parent` can be chained to access arbitrary ancestor nodes.
+E.g. this will yield the grandparent of current node:

+`$.store.book#parent#parent`

+If ancestor node is absent, then an empty collection is returned.
+E.g. `$#parent` yields no results, because root node does not have a parent.

 ### Extracting data from the top-level array